gcjensen/amex/README.md

 # amex
 [![Actions Status](https://github.com/gcjensen/amex/workflows/Go/badge.svg)](https://github.com/gcjensen/amex/actions)

-A Go package for scraping details from an Amex account.
+A Go package for scraping details from an Amex account using [chromedp](https://github.com/chromedp/chromedp).
 This library is a work in progress and its API should not be considered stable.

 **Please note that this package scrapes the info from the amex web app, so may